vvvti/snowflake-flyway-cicd/README.md

 ## ABOUT

-Simple CICD pipline implementations Snowflake database migrtions with flyway an GitHub Actions
+Simple CICD pipline implementation Snowflake database migrtions with flyway an GitHub Actions

-### TECHNOLOGIES USED:
+### TECHNOLOGIES USED

 -   Bash
 -   Yaml